-Strategy 5.5.23: Consider funding options, including grants and NPDES fees to address drainage problems.

-(Ongoing; General Government and City Council)

-Strategy 5.5.34: The City should continue to work to remain in compliance with the National Pollution Discharge Elimination System Phase II as a small MS4 community.
-(Ongoing; Building Department, General Government and City Council)

-Goal 5.6: Protect and enhance the City's investment in real property.

-Strategy 5.6.1: Periodically review and update the Baseline Facilities Assessment of the Marina complex to ensure the conditions of the facilities are monitored for safety, physical condition, and utility.
-(Ongoing; General Government and City Council)

-Strategy 5.6.2: Set aside funds for future year maintenance and capital improvements that will be required to protect and maximize the City's investment in all real properties.
-(Ongoing; General Government and City Council)

-Strategy 5.6.3: Aggressively pursue grants or other external funding sources that will enhance the safety, environmental conditions, facilities, or other features of all real properties.
-(Ongoing: General Government and City Council)

-Strategy 5.6.4: Develop plans for continuous maintenance/repair of various City buildings such as City Hall, the Public Safety building, Fire Station 2, the Recreation Center and the Public Works building.

-(2008; General Government and City Council)

-Goal 5.7: Optimize financial return on all real properties.

-Strategy 5.7.1: Encourage imaginative proposals using City properties that will enhance revenues to the City.
-(Ongoing)

-Strategy 5.7.2: Constantly monitor compliance with existing lease terms to ensure revenues are consistent .
-(Ongoing; General Government and City Council)
+Develop a plan to improve alternate modes of transportation on the island including bikeways

+Strategy 65.3.1:

+Commented [sN4]: Where is this?

+Strategy 6 5.5.
+2 4 S: Consider funding options, including grants and NPDES fees to address drainage problems.
+(Ongoing: General Government and City Council) Strategy 6 5.5.
+3 4 E: The City should continue to work to remain in compliance with the National Pollution Discharge Elimination System Phase II as a small MS4 community.
+(Ongoing; Building Department, General Government and City Council) Goal 65.6: Protect and d enhance the City's investment in real property.
+Strategy 6 5 .6.1: Periodically review and update the Baseline Facilities Assessment of the Marina complex to ensure the conditions of the facilities are monitored for safety, physical condition, and utility.
+(Ongoing: General Government and City Council) Strategy 6 5.6.2: Set aside funds for future year maintenance and capital improvements that will be required to protect and maximize the City's investment in all real properties.
+(Ongoing: General Government and City Council) Strategy 6 5.6.3 : Aggressively pursue grants or other external funding sources that will enhance the safety, environmental conditions, facilities, or other features of all real properties.
+(Ongoing: General Government and City Council) Strategy 6 5 .6.4: Develop plans for continuous maintenance/repair of various City buildings such as City Hall, the Public Safety building, Fire Station 2, the Recreation Center and the Public Works building.
+(2008; General Government and City Council) Goal 65 .7: Optimize financial return on all real properties.
+48 ncourage imaginative proposals using City properties at will enhance revenues to the City.
+(Ongoing) to onstantly monitor compliance with existing lease terms of ensure revenues are consistent .
+(Ongoing; General overnment and City Council)

-HOUSING
+7.0 HOUSING